jaylach/whimper/README.md

 each task's responsibility to either return another promise or resolve/reject its resolver.

 ### plugin free
 That's right!
-Whey create yet another plugin system when all whimper does is call JavaScript functions anyways?
+Why create yet another plugin system when all whimper does is call JavaScript functions anyways?
 So long as your function returns a promise (q, when, whatever) or resolves its own promise, whimper doesn't care.
 Why get all fancy?

 ### not globally installed